Teenlife

 Gap Year Prep for College

-She and I both knew that I was not fully prepared to take advantage of college or fully appreciate the opportunity it presents.
-So instead, I took her advice.
-I decided to take some self-structured time away from academics to clear my head and set some long-term goals.
+She and I both knew that I was not fully prepared to take advantage of college or fully appreciate the opportunity it presented.
+So, instead, I took her advice.
+I decided to take some self-structured time away from academics to clear my head and set long-term goals.
 And it worked.
-I strongly believe that my gap year experience helped me set long-term goals that I carried to campus where I "crushed" college.
+I strongly believe that my gap year experience helped me set long-term goals to carry to campus, where I "crushed" college.

 Here are a couple of personal recommendations to "do it right."